yours7himanshu/v4/sitemap/homepage.md

 - Latin & Ballroom: Practice sessions, competitions
 - Traditional & Folk: Cultural events, gatherings

-"Find dancers who share your passion"
+"Find dancers who share your passion and create together"
 CTA: "Join Dance Communities"

 ## Upcoming Events

 "Dance Together, Grow Together"
+From local meetups to city-wide movements

 - Community-organized events
 - From living room practices to festivals
 - All levels welcome, always
+- Created by dancers like you
-  CTA: "Find Dance Events"
+  CTA: "Find & Create Events"

+## Participate & Contribute

+"Your Dance Community Needs You"

+- Host practice sessions in your space
+- Share your knowledge with beginners
+- Organize local meetups
+- Welcome new dancers
+- Start a local community
+- Connect venues with artists

+CTA: "Start Contributing"

 ## Community Highlights